- Undergraduate Students

 Students are expected to maintain a level of scholastic achievement that allows them to meet the grade requirements for graduation.
-Students remain in good standing when they maintain a UTSA grade point average of 2.0 or higher.
-Students who fail to maintain the minimum required grade point average of 2.0 in all work attempted at UTSA will be placed on academic warning, academic probation, or academic dismissal as appropriate.
+Undergraduate students remain in good standing when they maintain a UTSA grade point average of 2.0 or higher.
+Undergraduate students who fail to maintain the minimum required grade point average of 2.0 in all work attempted at UTSA will be placed on academic warning, academic probation, or academic dismissal as appropriate.
 Students seeking degrees in the College of Business or the College of Engineering, or planning to major in Biology, should refer to the UTSA Undergraduate Catalog for additional minimum grade requirements.

 First-time undergraduates at UTSA, including transfer students, who were admitted in good standing and earn a semester grade point average between 1.0 and 1.99 during their first semester at UTSA are placed on academic warning.